Training

 For performers who want clarity in action

-The training I offer is both physical and imaginative.
-It builds solid improvisation skills through regular practice, attention and clear choices.
+The training is physical and imaginative.
+It builds real improvisation skill through regular practice, attention and clear choices.

-The work does not rely on formats, games or constant external stimulation.
-Instead, it develops your ability to see what you are doing and act from there.
+I do not rely on games and constant external stimulation.
+You learn to see – and feel – what you are doing and act from there.

-Group work and guidance exist, but the foundation is individual: what you train, repeat and refine through practice.
+Group work and guidance exist, but the foundation is individual: what you train, repeat and refine.

 You learn to slow down enough to act clearly, and to stay with what you choose long enough for it to matter.